PowerTrack Event Manager - Suppression Rules

 While the default Suppression Rules should cover the majority of scenarios where multiple Events may be generated and help drive a high signal to noise ratio in your Event list, we also offer the ability for customers to create their own Suppression Rules.
 When you click the + Create Rule button in the Event Manager config section in PowerTrack, a series of modals will pop up to guide you through designing your new suppression rule.
 The section is geared towards helping you understand the specifics of your custom rule to make sure it properly suppresses Events when certain criteria are met.

-2. Click on the Config tab at the top of the PowerTrack interface.
+tab at the top of the PowerTrack interface. - Click on the

-3. Click on the Event Manager sub tab at the top of the PowerTrack interface.
+sub tab at the top of the PowerTrack interface. - Click on the

 Site Events Suppress Device Events - This category is used to suppress new device-level Events if there is an existing site-level Event active when the device-level Event is being created.
 This can be useful for preventing a flood of notifications from each individual device when there is a larger site-wide problem that already captures and supersedes the device-level incidents.
 (Ex: If there is a Site Down Event active, then suppress any Inverter Down Events that are generated while the entire site is not producing.)